Note: Leonard Cohen died Nov. 7, 2016 at age 82.

 The Montreal Jewish Community has produced a plethora of Jewish writers with unique literary expressions of Jewish identity, including A.M.
 Klein, Irving Layton, Mordechai Richler, and Leonard Cohen.
-Cohen is a poet and novelist, though he is best known as a singer-songwriter, with signature songs such as “Suzanne” and “Hallelujah.”
-Cohen grew up in a family deeply rooted in Judaism, living within a strong Jewish community, and from an early age he felt the burden of his name (kohen = priest in Hebrew).
+Cohen was a poet and novelist, though he is best known as a singer-songwriter, with signature songs such as “Suzanne” and “Hallelujah.”
+Cohen grew up in a family deeply rooted in Judaism, living within a strong Jewish community, and from an early age he felt the burden of his name (kohen is a priest in Hebrew).

 Like a bird on a wire

 I have tried, in my way, to be free.

 (“Bird on a Wire,” Songs from a Room)

 Leonard Cohen, dubbed by his critics as “the poet laureate of pessimism,” “the grocer of despair,” and “the godfather of gloom,”was born in Montreal in 1934.
 His maternal grandfather, Solomon Klinitsky-Klein, was a rabbi and a scholar.
 His paternal grandfather, Lyon Cohen, was a central figure in Montreal Jewish life who strongly believed that knowledge of Jewish history and letters and the performance of mitzvot (commandments) were essential for all Jews.
 Cohen’s childhood home was steeped in Jewish tradition: Sabbath prayers, regular attendance at the Shaar Hashomayim synagogue (presided over by his grandfather Lyon), and observance of Jewish holidays and ceremonies.